open-data/pd_tracker/README.md

 ### Requirements:
 * Python 3.6 or higher
+* PostgreSQL database

 ### Setup:

 Clone and download the source code from [GitHub]() and run the following commands:

+This application requites a PostgreSQL database.
+Create an empty PostgreSQL database

 ```bash
 python -m venv venv